psnewer/nautilus_trader/docs/integrations/bybit.md

 ### Background

-When trading SPOT with margin enabled (`is_leverage=True`), Bybit automatically borrows coins when you execute short positions.
+When trading Spot with margin enabled (`is_leverage=True`), Bybit automatically borrows coins when you execute short positions.
 However, after you close the short position (BUY order fills), the borrowed coins are **NOT automatically repaid** - they continue accruing hourly interest charges until manually repaid.
 This can result in significant interest costs if left unattended.

 ### Automatic repayment (recommended)

-NautilusTrader automatically repays spot margin borrows immediately after BUY orders fill on SPOT instruments.
+NautilusTrader automatically repays spot margin borrows immediately after BUY orders fill on Spot instruments.
 This feature is **enabled by default** via the `auto_repay_spot_borrows` configuration flag.

 **How it works:**

-1. When a SPOT BUY order fills, the execution client automatically attempts to repay any outstanding borrows for that coin.
+1. When a Spot BUY order fills, the execution client automatically attempts to repay any outstanding borrows for that coin.
 2. The repayment uses Bybit's `no-convert-repay` endpoint, which repays the full outstanding borrow amount.
 3. If the repayment fails (e.g., API error), it logs the error but does not crash the execution client.
 4. Repayments are automatically skipped during Bybit's UTC blackout window (see below).